Avalon Beach

 Avalon Beach features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.6% of all households, including 39.4% couples with children, 29.4% couples without children, and 9.1% single parent families.
-Non-family households comprise the remaining 21.4%, with lone person households at 20.0% and group households making up 1.6%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.
+Family households account for 78.6% of all households, including 39.4% couples with children, 29.4% couples without children, and 9.1% single parent families.
+Non-family households constitute the remaining 21.4%, with lone person households at 20.0% and group households comprising 1.6%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households